 Within St David’s you’ll find a number of food outlets, but if you are after breakfast, we highly recommend you visit Truffles, a small restaurant located in Church Street, around the corner from the market.
 The eggs Benedict was my personal favourite, while our son loved their pancakes.

-As for lunch, we often stopped into Jamie’s Italian for some tasty dishes, or we ate in Bill’s Restaurant on Mill Lane.
+As for lunch, we often stopped into Jamie’s Italian for some tasty dishes but this is unfortunately closed now, or we ate in Bill’s Restaurant on Mill Lane.
 Neither venues ever served us a bad meal.
 These eateries can double up as places to have dinner.
 We were never in the city for dinner but would wholeheartedly recommend either of these restaurants for dinner as well.

 Tips for visiting Cardiff with kids